 Cereal crops are interchangeably called grain crops.
 In many publications and correspondence, they are simply called grains or cereals.
-The world’s top 4 agricultural commodities in the world in 2012 ranked on the basis of production tonnage are the cereals wheat, rice (paddy), wheat, barley and sorghum.
+As of 2012, the top 5 cereals in the world ranked on the basis of production tonnage are maize (corn), rice (paddy), wheat, barley and sorghum.
 These crops are also among the top 50 agricultural commodities in the world with maize ranking second next only to sugarcane, rice (paddy) - 3rd, wheat - 4th, barley - 12th, and sorghum - 30th.
 Another cereal crop, millet, ranks no. 42 (FAOStat 2014, updated Aug.
 18, 2014).

 According to Chapman and Carter (1976), “a cereal is generally

 defined as a grass grown for its small, edible seed.”
 They also